Jain festivals

 Jain festivals occur on designated days of the year.
 Jain festivals are either related to life events of Tirthankara or they are performed with intention of purification of soul.

 Festivals

 There are many religious festivals in Jainism.
 Some of them are associated with five auspicious life events of Tirthankara known as Panch Kalyanaka.
 Jains celebrate many annual festivals.
 Many of the major festivals in Jainism fall in and around the chaomasa (Sanskrit: chaturmasa) period of the calendar.
 It is the four-month monsoon period when the Jain ascetics are mandated to remain in residence at one place in the Jain tradition, rather than be traveling or going around Indian villages and towns and never staying in one place for more than a month.
-The comasu period allows the four orders of the Jain community to be together and participate in the festive remembrances.
+The chomasa period allows the four orders of the Jain community to be together and participate in the festive remembrances.